Name rules and conflicts

 end class

-Conflict: module members
+Conflict: namespace members

 module m